 After I triple checked my cuts, I had JC’s help to do a dry fitting.
 All looked good so I assembled with my favorite nailer and wood glue.
 I tell ya, the way this cordless nailer has made my life easier is immeasurable…seriously.
 You can see it in action in these posts as well.

 If you look closely up above, I was a little concerned at the cracks that still existed so I reinforced with those salvaged metal strips I use in my upcycled storage stand I recently created.
 I like the industrial feel they give to the box too.

 To finish it off, I headed out back to the hydrangea I planted this summer in our backyard makeover.
 They did so well in their blooms and it was time to prepare the bush for winter.
 I snipped off the last of those fluffy heads and brought them in to dry so I could enjoy them all year long.

 My reclaimed wood planter box is now ready to be used whenever the whim suits me.
 It’s main residence will be on top of the hutch I have for our living room when we remodel it, but for now I like it on my table as a centerpiece.

 The story I have from my first finding it, to the pile of “junk” fitting in my truck along with my kids…priceless.
-You can’t find wide boards like that very often and I’m delighted to the moon and back to have created something for us all to enjoy.
+You can’t find wide boards like that very often.
+In addition, I’m delighted to the moon and back to have created something for us all to enjoy.